Pennsylvania Department of Agriculture Provides Guidance Regarding Avian Influenza (Bird Flu)

 What does it mean when a Control Area is released?

 A Control Area is established when HPAI is detected in poultry, and it is released when certain conditions are met.
 Poultry on farms that are not under quarantine and are located outside the remaining Control Areas are no longer subject to movement controls and surveillance testing activities.
-When a Control Area is released, Pennsylvania producers should check the Control Zone Address Checker to determine if a particular address is still within a Control Area.
+When a Control Area is released, Pennsylvania producers should check the Control Area Address Checker to determine if a particular address is still within a Control Area.

 Which Control Area(s) have been released?

 Information on the Control Areas that have been released and those that remain active can be found on the APHIS HPAI 2022 Confirmed Detections website.
 It’s important to note that Control Areas associated with neighboring infected farms may overlap with a released Control Area.
 Any farms located within the overlapping Control Areas are still subject to restrictions until the status changes.
-You can check the Control Zone Address Checker to determine if a particular address is still subject to restrictions.
+You can check the Control Area Address Checker to determine if a particular address is still subject to restrictions.

 Can farms that are now outside a Control Area resume normal farming practices?